Oslo: Food

 Grønland, the central areas around Youngstorget and Torggata, Karl Johans gate (the main pedestrian thoroughfare), Aker Brygge and Tjuvholmen, Sørenga, and the boroughs of Frogner, Majorstuen, St. Hanshaugen / Bislett, and Grünerløkka all have a high concentration of cafes and restaurants.
 There are several food markets, the largest being Mathallen Food Hall at Vulkan with more than 30 specialty shops, cafés, and eateries.

 As of March 2018 six Oslo restaurants were mentioned in the Michelin Guide.
 Maaemo is the only Norwegian restaurant ever to have been awarded three Michelin stars.
 Statholdergaarden, Kontrast, and Galt each have one star.
 Only two restaurants in Oslo have a BIB gourmand mention: Restaurant Eik and Smalhans.

+Due to its proximity to the North Sea, fish and seafood are a staple component of cuisine in Oslo.
+Many restaurants also serve game meat year round.